minceheid/openeo/README.md

 ## Important Notes
 The openeo charger cannot currently accommodate the following features:

 * Total current limiting at the mains fuse ("load balancing").
 If this charger is used on a looped supply, a small fuse, or shares a supply with another charger, it might require load balancing to avoid a failure of the main incoming fuse.
-We will look to introduce load balancing in the near future, but for now, do not use this software if you depend upon that.
+This would result in a total power outage to the home should it occur, and would require your DNO to visit to correct the failure.
+We will look to introduce load balancing in the near future, but for now, *DO NOT* use this software if you depend upon that.

 * Solar system integration (except for Victron systems via the `victron_ess` plugin).
 This means the openeo charger won't start charging when there is an excess of solar being exported to the grid.
 This is also a feature we are looking to add in the future and we are interested in hearing from users who have systems like this that we can test the openeo software on.